Special Operations Group (Portugal)

-The Special Operations Group (Grupo de Operações Especiais, GOE) is the police tactical unit of the Public Security Police (PSP), the national police force of Portugal.
+The Special Operations Group (Grupo de Operações Especiais, GOE) is the tier one police tactical unit of the Public Security Police (PSP), the national police force of Portugal.
 GOE was created in 1982 and has around 200 operatives.
 Although a police unit, the GOE is employed worldwide, similar to the French GIGN or to the German GSG 9.

 History

 In 1978, Quinta das Águas Livres in Sintra was acquired and the construction works of the infrastructures necessary to organise the instruction activities and to accommodate the distinct elements that would form a future operational group began.

-Alongside, also began studies regarding the creation of the GOE and, with the co-operation of the British government, thanks to the efforts of Mota Pinto's government, elements of the 22nd Special Air Service Regiment (SAS) came to Portugal to train and start the formation of a police group able to conduct anti-terrorist missions.
+Alongside, also began studies regarding the creation of the GOE and, with the co-operation of the British government, thanks to the efforts of Mota Pinto's government, elements of the British Army 22nd Special Air Service Regiment (22 SAS) came to Portugal to train and start the formation of a special tactical police group able to conduct anti-irregular forces in urban areas, apprehension of armed and dangerous criminals, high-risk tactical law enforcement situations, operating in difficult to access terrains, urban counterterrorism and hostage rescue crisis management, and VIPs protection missions.

 On March 29, 1982, the first COE – Curso de Operações Especiais (Special Operations Course) began (not to be mistaken with CTOE's COE).
 The course ended on November 18 of the same year; the unit was considered to be totally operational and with an intervention capability since the end of 1982, although it was formally created in 1979.
 As a result of that approach between the British SAS and the Portuguese GOE, the pictures of the first agents are hard to distinguish between British and Portuguese since their uniforms, equipment and weaponry are identical.
-Later, GOE, still maintaining a strong relationship with the SAS, also began training with the US Delta Force, Germany's GSG 9, Spain's Guardia Civil Anti-Terrorist units, Ireland's Garda ERU, and Israeli Anti-Terrorist units.
+Later, GOE, still maintaining a strong relationship with the SAS, also began training with the United States Delta Force, Germany's GSG 9, Spain's Guardia Civil Anti-Terrorist units, Ireland's Garda ERU, and Israeli's Sayeret Matkal and Yamam units.
 GOE is also part of the European ATLAS Network.

 GOE's capabilities were put to the test in June, 1983, when Armenian commandos, using rented cars, invaded the residence of the Turkish ambassador and wounded a PSP officer who was part of the embassy's security team, holding the rest of the people there hostage.
 The Prime-Minister, Mario Soares, gave the green light to GOE to storm the building.
 Before this could be attempted, the terrorists accidentally blew themselves up, resulting in 5 dead terrorists and 2 casualties (the chargé d'affaires' wife and a policeman).